PixarAnimationStudios/OpenSubdiv/documentation/code_examples.rst

    * - | `mayaViewer <mayaviewer.html>`_
      - | `mayaPtexViewer <mayaptexviewer.html>`_

+|

+.. container:: notebox

+   **Note:**
-Note : the Maya plugins are currently unsupported and they may fail to compile or work with current versions of OpenSubdiv.
+   the Maya plugins are currently unsupported and they may fail to compile or work with current versions of OpenSubdiv.
 These were originally written for the sole purpose of live demonstrations and the code is provided only as an implementation example.

+|

 ----